-As of today Sony is The undisputed leader In the latest generation of consoles, and this is happening thanks to several smart and vital steps that make consumers prefer their product over the domestic competitor Microsoft Office.
+As of today Sony is The undisputed leader In the latest generation of consoles, and this is happening thanks to several smart and vital steps that make consumers prefer its product over the competitor from home Microsoft Office.
 However, it also seems that she is not really immune to strange decisions (wrong?)
 And not really popular.

 About two weeks ago, the Japanese manufacturers India and declared That officially support back-to-back games from the next generationPlaystation 2 is on its way to their new console, and this has pleased us and a lot of other retro-gaming enthusiasts around the world.

 What Sony forgot to make clear at the announcement is that it's not really full backward support - but a kind of remake of the HD Remaster versions we've seen in the PlayStation 3 generation - consumers can not really run their PS2 titles on-PS4, But will be required to purchase old-fashioned titles that have been upgraded to 1080p and will be offered in the company's digital store - from 10 to 15 per game.